-Philosophical ideas—theories, claims, concepts—change over time, in part due to creative analysis and debate applied by philosophers themselves, and in part because there are changes in society which force ideas to evolve.
-(Take, for example, the public 1968 redefinition of death as "brain death" by an ad hoc committee of Harvard faculty.
-The effects of this redefinition have been enormous and philosophers have played no small role in the analyzing the logic of the new definition as well as its moral implications.)
+Philosophical ideas—theories, claims, concepts—change over time, in part due to creative analysis and debate applied by philosophers, and in part because there are changes in society which force ideas to evolve.
+(Take, for example, the 1968 public redefinition of death as "brain death" by an ad hoc committee of Harvard faculty.
+The effects of this redefinition have been enormous and philosophers have played a large role in analyzing the logic and moral implications of the new definition.)

-The University of Colorado Denver is committed to innovating in philosophical research.
+The University of Colorado Denver is committed to innovation in philosophical research.
 We aspire to analyze and discuss the issues most meaningful to people today, and are always trying to draw as many people into philosophical discussion as we can.
-Whether it is through our department talks (open to the public, documented on video), our interdisciplinary conferences, our undergraduate Ethics Bowl teams, our undergraduate Philosophy Club, or our faculty's individual visits to groups around town to give talks, you will find the University of Colorado Denver Philosophy Department reaching out to explore and analyze both new ideas and old ones we thought we always understood—but recently were surprised that we did not.
+Whether it is through our department talks (open to the public, documented on video), our interdisciplinary conferences, our undergraduate Ethics Bowl teams, our undergraduate Philosophy Club, or our faculty's individual visits to local groups and organizations, you will find the University of Colorado Denver Philosophy Department reaching out to explore and analyze both new ideas and old ones we thought we always understood.

 *Photo above: Doris Huchthausen